amitrajaraman/notes/hs-101/macro.md

 There are three cases we shall analyze:
 * No banking system: The public holds all the money in the form of currency.
 This is the money supply as well.
 * 100% reserve banking system: The bank holds all the money in the form of reserves, so $$R$$ is 100%.
 Banks do not affect the size of the money supply in a 100% reserve banking system.
-* Fractional reserve banking system: The bank loans out all but $$R\%$$ of the deposits.
-The money supply in this case is $$(1+R)$$ times the deposits.
+* Fractional reserve banking system: The bank loans out all but $$R$$% of the deposits.
 The banks create money by loaning it out.
 The borrower gets a certain amount of money as both an asset and a liability (debt).
 So, this sort of system creates money, but not wealth.

 The _money multiplier_ is the amount of money the banking system generates with each dollar of reserves.
 It is equal to $$1/R$$.
 If the money a borrower takes is deposited back in another bank, and so on, the total amount of money that arises from one unit is $$1/R$$ units.

-The quantity of money available is called the _money supply_.
 The control over the money supply is called the _monetary policy_.
-In india, it is conducted by a partially independent institution called the Reserve Bank of India (RBI).
+In India, it is conducted by a partially independent institution called the Reserve Bank of India (RBI).
 The monetary policy is a traditionally bi-annual policy statement through which the RBI targets a key set of indicators to ensure price stability.
 At times of recession, the policy involves the adoption of tools to increase the money supply and lower interest rate, thus stimulating the aggregate demand in the economy.
 At times of inflation, it seeks to contract aggregate spending by tightening the money supply or raising the rate of return